 Webinars for Submitting Officials

 NIFA hosts live webinar sessions to provide an in-depth explanation of the veterinary shortage situation nomination process.
-The links below are two pre-recorded informational webinars about the veterinary shortage situation and filling out a nomination form process and the annual State Animal Health Official webinar.
+The links below are two pre-recorded information webinars about the veterinary shortage situation and filling out a nomination form process.
 We encourage interested nominating officials to watch all of the webinars.

 Resources for Preparing & Submitting Nominations